Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Extension to Problems with Free Final Time and Stochastic Controls

 The guarantees offered by Theorem \ref{theo_mainGeneralized} read similarly to what we have explained in Section \ref{sec_mainDiscussion}.
-One sees that the computations provided in Section \ref{sec_proofConv} for the proof of Theorem \ref{theo_main} straightforwardly generalize and may be endorsed to prove Theorem \ref{theo_mainGeneralized}, provided that we are capable to extend the proof of Theorem \ref{Theo_PMP} in the case of free final time and stochastic controls.
-Therefore, to conclude, in the next section we develop the necessary technical details which enable proving Theorem \ref{Theo_GPMP} through the machinery developed in Section \ref{sec_proofConv}.
+One sees that the computations provided in Section \ref{sec_proofConv} for the proof of Theorem \ref{theo_main} straightforwardly generalize \firstRev{as soon as weak convergence of controls in $L^2([0,T];\mathbb{R}^m)$ is replaced with strong convergence of controls in $L^2_{\mathcal{F}}([0,T]\times\Omega;\mathbb{R}^m)$ (actually, the proofs become even simpler),} and may be endorsed to prove Theorem \ref{theo_mainGeneralized}, provided that we are capable to extend the proof of Theorem \ref{Theo_PMP} \firstRev{and Theorem \ref{Theo_PMPk}} in the case of free final time and stochastic controls.
+Therefore, to conclude, in the next section we develop the necessary technical details which enable proving Theorem \ref{Theo_GPMP} \firstRev{and Theorem \ref{Theo_GPMPk}} through the machinery developed in Section \ref{sec_proofConv}. \firstRev{Specifically, since the proofs of Theorem \ref{Theo_GPMP} and Theorem \ref{Theo_GPMPk} are similar, for the sake of clarity and brevity we only provide details for the proof of Theorem \ref{Theo_GPMP}.}